Power With Purpose

 - How is OPPD engaging stakeholders through this process?

 Sharing OPPD’s recommendation to add additional solar and natural gas generation is part of our ongoing stakeholder engagement process.
-OPPD is accepting public comment on the recommendation via OPPDListens.com through Nov.
-8, 2019, and we will provide regular communication throughout the process.
+In 2019, OPPD accepted public comment via OPPDListens.com to gauge customer understanding of what we’re trying to solve, the framework that shapes our decisions and the clarity of the analysis.
+We will provide regular updates as the process moves forward.

-- Would these proposed power generation facilities require a rate increase?
+- Will these power generation facilities require a rate increase?

 The recommendation to issue RFPs for new utility-scale solar and the requested natural gas assets does not impact OPPD’s commitment to no general rate increase through 2021.

-- Would the proposed power generating facilities require additional transmission lines?
+- Will the power generating facilities require additional transmission lines?

-- Could energy storage/batteries be used with the proposed solar facility instead of natural gas generation?
+- Could energy storage/batteries be used with the solar facility instead of natural gas generation?

 - What is a voltage-support device?
 Why do you need it?